Azure/azure-signalr/docs/diagnostic-logs.md

 Diagnostic logs are **only** collected by [diagnostic clients](#diagnostic-client).
 All messages get logged including client messages in the diagnostic clients.

 > The limit of the diagnostic clients' number is 100.
 If the number of diagnostic clients exceeds 100, the outnumbered diagnostic clients will get throttled by SignalR service.
+The new but outnumbered clients will be failed to connect to SignalR service, and throw `System.Net.Http.HttpRequestException` which has message `Response status code does not indicate success: 429 (Too Many Requests)`, while the already connected ones work without getting impacted by the throttling policy.

 ##### Diagnostic client